WHAT TO DO IN GINZA? WHAT IS GINZA FAMOUS FOR? WHERE TO EAT IN GINZA?

 Rather than an ordinary establishments where you often find yourself confined to a small room, why not let yourself be tempted at least once by a spacious and sumptuous place?

 It is even possible to eat on site and if you are tired of karaoke, you can start a game of billiards or darts.
 An “all you can drink” package is offered with karaoke.
 Fun guaranteed!

 11. Enjoy the most delicious ramen in Tokyo in Kagari

 Yes, there are ramen everywhere in Tokyo!
 But in Ginza there is Kagari Ramen!

-For many, this place is considered as the best ramen restaurants in Tokyo!
+For many, this place is considered the best ramen restaurant in Tokyo!
 This small restaurant hidden in a small alley is one of the most famous.

 It is distinguished by superior quality ingredients and careful presentation.
 Given the quality of the cuisine, be ready to wait for about 30min before you can enjoy a delicious bowl of Ramen at Kagari.

 12. Check the view at Ginza Six Rooftop (free)!